Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department.

 The Homicide Investigation

 The investigation forensically concludes that one of your bullets struck a metal box high on a utility pole located directly behind the victim’s dwelling.
-The bullet ricocheted off the box and continued through the dwelling’s kitchen window where it passed through the victim’s neck.
+It ricocheted off the box and continued through the dwelling’s kitchen window where it passed through the victim’s neck.
 The victim may have been drawn toward the window by the gunfire in the alley.
 Once the bullet exited the victim’s neck the round was spent, and it simply fell to the floor.

 There was more.
 Another one of your bullets was embedded high in the wooden utility pole.
 Your hit on the metal box and the second imbedded round indicated that your angle of fire was excessively high if you’d had any idea of the suspect’s location.
 The investigation concluded that you were negligent when you discharged your weapon and that negligent act resulted in homicide.